OSINTELProject/Rblogdown/content/Daily Rundown/blog-15.md

 Erdoğan has sacked [3 central bank managers in the past 2.5 years](https://www.reuters.com/markets/europe/erdogans-drive-cut-turkish-interest-rates-2021-12-01/) and has continued to politicize Turkey's central bank which is a huge no-no in macro economic circles.
 Basically Erdogan wants to maintain low interest rates to stimulate Turkey's economy and attract foreign businesses but the lira's value keeps tumbling to new lows.

-I've been asking myeslf why this policy and the best thing I've come across was this by Carnegie.
+I've been asking myeslf why this policy and the best thing I've come across was this by Carnegie.[^1]

 [^1]: https://carnegie-mec.org/diwan/85896